 The C programming model supported on the Agilio SmartNICs can be used ground-up and complete datapath programmability.
 An example is development of complete packet classification and processing pipeline for server-based networking.

 The P4 Programming Model

-This model is ideal for users who want to program the Agilio ISA hardware without knowing the architectural details of the NFP.
+This model is ideal for users who want to program the Agilio SmartNIC hardware without knowing the architectural details of the NFP.
 A P4-derived custom dataplane including packet match/action manipulation and custom packet headers and tunnel types can be implemented.
 This model is extended with a C-based sandbox integration into the P4 datapath which allows for the implementation of the stateful and architecture-aware performance-oriented functions beyond what is supported in P4.

 Agilio Software with C Sandbox

-MAC and network IO interface for ingress and egress processing PCIe Gen3 x8, ARM, Crypto and Interlaken
+MAC and network IO interface for ingress and egress processing PCIe Gen3 x8, ARM, crypto and Interlaken

 FPCs (Flow Processing Cores) with hierarchical memory